How to Check if Your Cosmetic Surgeon Is Qualified in the UK | BCCS

 Where and how they trained

-Surgeons who trained through NHS specialty training have followed a structured, supervised pathway.
-Those who attended private short courses and moved directly into cosmetic practice may have had far less supervised experience.
+In particular, surgeons who trained through NHS specialty training have followed a structured, supervised pathway.
+By contrast, those attending private short courses moved more directly into practice with less supervised experience.

 What procedures they specialise in

-Focusing on a defined range of procedures generally means greater depth of experience in those areas.
-Specialisation is a reasonable proxy for clinical experience, and a surgeon offering a very wide range of unrelated interventions warrants closer scrutiny.
+Generally, focusing on a defined range of procedures means greater depth of experience in those areas.
+Specialisation is a reasonable proxy for clinical experience.
+In addition, a surgeon offering a very wide range of unrelated interventions warrants closer scrutiny.

 Whether their training pathway involved formal assessment

-Attending a course or observing a procedure is not the same as being assessed on your clinical performance.
-Ask directly whether the surgeon’s training included any formal examinations, case reviews, or observed surgical assessment.
+However, attending a course or observing a procedure is not the same as being assessed on your clinical performance.
+Instead, ask directly whether the surgeon’s training included any formal examinations, case reviews, or observed surgical assessment.

 How long they have been performing the specific procedure

-Volume matters in surgery.
-Someone who has performed 500 rhinoplasties has a different level of pattern recognition and technical refinement than someone who has performed 20.
-Ask about their specific case volume for the procedure you are considering.
+Furthermore, volume matters in surgery.
+Someone who has performed 500 rhinoplasties has a different level of pattern recognition than someone who has performed 20.
+Technical refinement also develops through volume.
+Therefore, ask about their specific case volume for the procedure you are considering.

 Step 4: Ask the Right Questions at Consultation

 A consultation is not just an opportunity for the surgeon to assess you.
 It is also your opportunity to assess the surgeon.
-Reputable surgeons will welcome informed questions, and anyone who is evasive or dismissive when asked about their credentials should give you pause.
+Reputable surgeons will welcome informed questions.
+However, anyone who is evasive or dismissive when asked about their credentials should give you pause.

 1. Are you on the GMC specialist register?
 If not, what is your training pathway for this procedure?